Regeneration (1915 film): Release

 Regeneration was originally released on September 13, 1915, to critical acclaim and was a box office hit.
 It was re-released to theaters on January 12, 1919.

 The release was "rife with the dramatic elements that pleased broad audiences of early cinema - violence and redemption, heavy sentiment, romance and tragedy".
 It opened to critical and box-office success.
 William Fox was so pleased, he bought Walsh a Simplex automobile and afforded him a salary of $800 a week, a small fortune in 1915.
 It cemented his reputation as an action director, although critics noted had "had a gift for revealing emotional vulnerability in even his roughest, toughest heroes."

 Home media

 In 2001, Regeneration was released on Region 1 DVD by Image Entertainment, along with the 1915 film Young Romance.
 The same two-film set was released on manufactured-on-demand DVD by Image Entertainment in 2012.
-The film is currently in the public domain.
+The film is in the public domain.